ShaneSCalder/KYC_Data_Proofs/README.md

 **Executive Summary:**

-This project aims to enhance Know Your Customer (KYC) processes by developing an advanced solution that leverages Merkle proofs to securely manage and verify user identities on the XRP Ledger (XRPL).
+This project aims to enhance Know Your Customer (KYC) processes by developing an advanced solution that leverages Merkle proofs to securely manage and verify user identities on the XRP Ledger (Ripple).
 Our solution will focus on creating a dynamic Merkle tree structure that generates a unique Merkle root, integrating these components into Decentralized Identifiers (DIDs) or an EMV sidechain.
 This integration will facilitate reliable identity verification and data management for wallet users upon site entry, ensuring enhanced security and user trust.

 **Objective:**